awslabs/ec2-spot-workshops/content/rendering-with-batch/monitor/optional_fis.md

 [Follow these steps](/rendering-with-batch/monitor.html) from the Monitoring and Results section

 {{% notice note %}}
-Even though the FIS Experiments removes 3 EC2 instances from the Spot compute environment, AWS Batch will still be able to handle the interruptions gracefully and complete the rendering job due to the retry policy.
+Even though each run of the FIS Experiment removes 3 EC2 instances from the Spot compute environment, AWS Batch will still be able to handle the interruptions gracefully and complete the rendering job due to the retry policy.
 It is possible to create specific retry logic within AWS Batch if desired.
 Details about this capability can be viewed in the [AWS Batch Documentation](https://docs.aws.amazon.com/batch/latest/userguide/job_retries.html)
 {{% /notice %}}

 ### Viewing the automatically retried AWS Batch Jobs